JupiterAlien/CEH-Practical-Study-Notes/nmap-cheat-sheet.md

 ## Well-knwon ports list
-Port numbers range from 0 to 65535, but only port numbers 0 to 1023 are reserved for privileged services and designated as well-known ports.
+There are 65535 ports, but only ports from 0 to 1023 are reserved for privileged services, and designated as well-known ports.
 Here's the list:

 Port # / Layer  |  Name                  |  Comment